bloveless/s3-backup-restore/README.md

 `CADENCE_MONTHLY`: Cron schedule for running monthly backups.
 Defaults to "10 3 1 * *".

-`CHOWN_ENABLE`: Enable changing the permissions of files during backup and restore.
-During backup only the BACKUP_DATE file will have it's owner modified.
-During restore, all restored files will have their owner modified.
-Defaults to "false"
+`CHOWN_ENABLE`: Enable changing the permissions of files during restore.
+If enabled the entire DATA_DIRECTORY will have it's ownership changed including files that weren't contained in the backup file.
+Defaults to "false".

 `CHOWN_UID`: The UID that will be used when changing the ownership of the files.
 Defaults to 1000.

 `CHOWN_GID`: The GID that will be used when changing the group ownership of the files.
 Defaults to 1000.

-`DATA_DIRECTORY`: The directory where the volume is mounted and where the backup and restore will occur.
+`DATA_DIRECTORY`: The directory where the backup and restore will occur.
 Defaults to "/data".

-`ENABLE_CRON`: If set to false it will disable the cron and exit after the first restore attempt.
-Use this setting for init containers, or the container will never exit.
-Defaults to "true".

-`NUM_HOURLY_BACKUPS`: The number of hourly backups to keep.
+`NUM_BACKUPS_HOURLY`: The number of hourly backups to keep.
 Can be disabled by setting to 0.
 Defaults to 3.

-`NUM_DAILY_BACKUPS`: The number of daily backups to keep.
+`NUM_BACKUPS_DAILY`: The number of daily backups to keep.
 Can be disabled by setting to 0.
 Defaults to 3.

-`NUM_WEEKLY_BACKUPS`: The number of weekly backups to keep.
+`NUM_BACKUPS_WEEKLY`: The number of weekly backups to keep.
 Can be disabled by setting to 0.
 Defaults to 3.

-`NUM_MONTLY_BACKUPS`: The number of montly backups to keep.
+`NUM_BACKUPS_MONTHLY`: The number of monthly backups to keep.
 Can be disabled by setting to 0.
 Defaults to 3.

-`RESTORE_DATE`: Set this if you'd like to restore from a specific date.
+`RESTORE_FILE`: Set this if you'd like to restore from a specific date.
 NOTE: This should exactly match the date folder within the S3 bucket.
-I.E. "hourly/2019-09-21T19:35:32Z"
+I.E. "hourly/2019-09-21T19:35:32Z.tar.gz" the S3_PATH will be added automatically.

-`RESTORE_FORCE`: If you'd like to force a restore set this to "true".
+`RESTORE_FORCE`: You can force a restore by setting this to "true".
 Defaults to "false".

-`S3_PATH`: The s3 bucket and folder you'd like to use.
-Make sure that if you are backing up multiple apps that you choose a unique path for each one.
-Otherwise, you'll clean out backups from another application and restoring will not be able to determine which app is being restored.
-I.E. "s3://backup-bucket/example-app"

-`WRITE_BACKUP_DATE`: If set to "true" a file called BACKUP_DATE will be written to the root of the data directory every time the folder is backed up.
-This may help in identifying the last time the data directory was backed up or when verifying that a restore has taken place.
-Defaults to "true".
+This will ignore if the directory already has files in it.

+## Notes
+Restore will update existing files but will not remove files that haven't been backed up before.
+You may request that the folder is cleaned before a restore is performed.

 ## Cleanup
 Backups are rotated with a configurable number of backups to keep.